The Ultimate One-Week Bali Itinerary (A First-Timers Guide)

 Check out highlights from the Ubud ATV tour in my video below:

-We only spent a week in Bali, but there were a lot of adventurous activities done in such a short time.
-Since it was very affordable, I definitely plan to visit again.
-I’m hoping to do more cultural and eco activities like visiting more temples, museums, and some nature walks.
+We only spent a week in Bali, but we had the perfect itinerary to do adventurous and relaxing activities in such a short time.
+Since it was very affordable, I definitely plan to return for more cultural and eco activities.

 Looks like an amazing trip!
 Bali is on my list for sure.